Coolestcon/Dice-Roller/README.md

 <p>Accepted operators are <code>+, -, *, /</code></p>
 <br><br>

-<p>This Program was made for the DressCode Summer 2022 Competition.</p>
+<p>This program was made for the DressCode Summer 2022 Competition.</p>